 Perceived benefits of unfiltered wine go beyond the the marketing aspect.
 Proponents will argue filtration decreases complexity as it inherently removes positive aspects of wine, stripping components that aid in maturation and increase aromas and flavors.

-Filtered Wine
+Wine Filtration

 Filtration is the process of removing particulate matter by passing wine under pressure through a filter medium.